-- Y.1 The WRMP and DWMP both set out how we intend to manage external pressures (such as growth, climate change and environmental need) on our water and wastewater systems and ensure we are planning a secure and sustainable water and wastewater service for the future.
-Both plans directly provide, and support, the investment proposals made within our 5-year Business Plan, the next being for the period 2025-2030. - Y.2 We are fully supportive of the move to develop long-term DWMPs alongside the established WRMP process.
-We recognise the opportunities this will bring to provide a coherent system-based set of solutions to our planning problems and give a consistent basis on which to explain our decisions to our customers and stakeholders. - Y.3 We also recognise a longer-term goal of bringing together not only water company plans, but those of other water stakeholders, to provide a coherent future water strategy.
-'Joined-up' management of the water system is part of Defra's delivery plan for their recently published Environmental Improvement Plan1. - Y.4 A risk-based approach to strategic planning is advocated by both the Water Resources Planning Guideline (WRPG)2 and the DWMP Framework3.
-As the processes used to develop the strategic plans are very similar, they can be used to compare approaches between plans. - Y.5 To facilitate co-ordinated development of the DWMP and WRMP, we set up an alignment group.
-This group meets regularly and reports to the Executive-level Steering Groups for each plan. - Y.6 At each stage in the development of our plans we have asked ourselves: - What is current approach for this stage? - How well are our activities aligned?
-How sensitive are our plans to any differences in approach? - How can we share best practice technical approaches and methods, and coordinate activity to achieve common goals? - What is the future development plan, for the next cycle of strategic plans? - Y.7 There are some specific challenges to bringing our WRMP and DWMP together:
+- Y.1 The WRMP and DWMP both set out how we intend to manage pressures (such as growth, climate change and environmental need) on our water and wastewater systems and ensure we are planning a secure and sustainable water and wastewater service for the future.
+Both plans directly provide, and support, the investment proposals made within our 5-year Business Plan, the next being in 2024. - Y.2 We are fully supportive of the move to develop long-term DWMPs alongside the established WRMP process.
+We recognise the opportunities this will bring to provide a coherent system- based set of solutions to our planning problems and give a consistent basis on which to explain our decisions to our customers and stakeholders. - Y.3 A risk-based approach to strategic planning is advocated by both the Water Resources Planning Guideline (WRPG)1 and the DWMP Framework2.
+As the processes used to develop the strategic plans are very similar, they can be used to compare approaches between plans. - Y.4 To facilitate co-ordinated development of the DWMP and WRMP, we set up an alignment group.
+This group meets regularly and reports to the Executive-level Steering Groups for each plan. - Y.5 At each stage in the development of our plans we have asked ourselves: - What is current approach for this stage? - How well are our activities aligned?
+How sensitive are our plans to any differences in approach? - How can we share best practice technical approaches and methods, and coordinate activity to achieve common goals? - What is the future development plan, for the next cycle of strategic plans? - Y.6 There are some specific challenges to bringing our WRMP and DWMP together: